I Will Follow You into the Dark: Recording

 Originally planned to be recorded later in the sessions for Plans, technical issues arose with one set of headphones while tracking the vocals for a different song.
 Producer and guitarist Chris Walla told Gibbard to take a break while the issues were being addressed.
 Gibbard picked up his guitar and began playing "I Will Follow You into the Dark", which was still going through the vocal microphone.
 Walla was impressed by the sound, leading him to suggest they do a quick tracking of the performance.
 It was this mono recording, with the only editing being mild compression and de-essing, that was eventually featured on the album and released as a single.
 Due to the impromptu nature of the recording, the vocals on the track are mixed louder than the guitar, and Gibbard's breathing can be heard at the start of the song.

 Music videos

 The music video, filmed in Romania and directed by Jamie Thraves, features Ben Gibbard in a small sparsely decorated apartment, playing the song while sitting on his bed.
+The video premiered on June 6, 2006 via Yahoo!
+Music and the bands website.